ruggeri/tech-notes/randos/automotive/brakes.md

 He recommends upgrading _tires_ to improve braking distance.
 That makes total sense, as this increases the traction of the vehicle.

+ChatGPT suggests that larger rotors (specifically with more leverage) can lead to better brake _modulation_/feel.
+First, larger rotors will require less braking power at the handle, which can make them easier to operate (with less force).
+Second, hydraulic braking systems have flex (in lines, and seals at caliper).
+As you add pull the lever, you'll start to flex these.
+Some of your effort goes into pushing the calipers, but other effort goes into flexing.
+But the lines and seals will stiffen up.
+Eventually all your effort is going into pushing the calipers.
+That causes a nonlinear jump in the ratio of braking to further lever pull.

+The point is: if you shift the pressure needed for peak braking (by getting more rotor leverage), then you operate in the range where the flexing hasn't totally ramped up.
+Now that peak braking is at lower pressure, we have better feel _near_ peak braking, because the system still has relatively consistent flex.

 ## Where Does Braking Power Come From?